 Brittany says her favorite thing about working at MPL is the community.
 “Not only is the staff amazing and supportive,” she explains, “but the families are just as amazing.
 The relationships I’ve made with the residents have made this the most fulfilling job I’ve ever had.”

-Emerson Stambaugh is Marjorie P. Lee’s Executive Director of Hospitality and is also currently the interim Administrator of Health Services.
+Emerson Stambaugh is Marjorie P. Lee’s Director of Hospitality.
 He is excited to be celebrating his 20th anniversary with ERS this year!
 Over the years, Emerson has held several different roles including Director of Dining Services and Health Services Administrator.
 His current role is to manage the hotel functions of Marjorie P. Lee and our sister campus Deupree House.
 This includes Dining Services, Maintenance, Housekeeping, Transportation, Security, and Groundskeeping.
 Emerson says his work allows him to stay in direct contact with residents and have meaningful relationships, which happens to be his favorite part of the job.

 “I have had the privilege to help our residents live their best life,” Emerson explains.
 Serving others in their time of need is a personal mission.
 In addition, I have had the opportunity to work with and support my fellow staff on their journey with ERS.
 It may sounds cliché, but we really are a big family!”